-The rules in these three directories are numbered in a similar fashion to the LFS-Bootscripts package and all three directories are merged together.
+The rules in these three directories are numbered and all three directories are merged together.
 If udevd can't find a rule for the device it is creating, it will leave the permissions and ownership at whatever devtmpfs used initially.